Best Waterproof Subfloor Material: 6 Options

 OSB is less expensive than plywood and is made with 3 to 4 inches of wood strands layering in a crossing pattern.
 To make them more durable and less water absorber they have glued and pressed them.

-Both plywood and OSB absorb a little amount of water because they’ve made of wood and wood is naturally a good water absorber.
+Both plywood and OSB absorb a small amount of water because they’re made of wood and wood is naturally a good water absorber.

 But the good news is both can dry out faster so they won’t get damaged by water and moisture.